brimdata/zed/docs/lake/design.md

 imported but is not available to pool-key range scans.
 Since it lacks the pool key, such data is instead organized around its "." value.

-> TBD: What is the interface for access non-keyed data?
+> TBD: What is the interface for accessing non-keyed data?
 Should this
 > show up in the Zed language somehow?

 ## Lake Semantics